Guest post by Juliana Rabbi.

 Soft Skills x Hard Skills – Prioritize the soft skills during the recruitment process.
 Hard skills are easier to provide training for than soft skills are.
 Behaviour questions are aimed to evaluate the candidate’s behaviour in the past to predict future reactions, so they can provide a better understanding of how the person acts in different situations that could also happen in your company.

 Less “guessing” and more “checking” – During the recruitment process, give the candidate practical activities to do, so you can actually see how the person works, manages their time, asks for help when necessary and the quality of the work delivered.
 Take the opportunity to also test if the candidate can communicate well using different mediums (like apps, email and video), to simulate as much as possible the tools and the environment that is used to communicate in the company.
 Use real time video interviews, written exercises and phone calls – the more you diversify the way to connect and get to know the other person, the better.
+To assess candidates’ job expertise, consider including skill tests, such as an accounting test assessment, to ensure you select the most proficient candidate for the accountant position.

 What if the person doesn’t have previous remote work experience? – Be open to consider candidates without remote work experience.
 Several great candidates are willing to have their first fully remote work experience, but they never get the chance, as most of the companies reduce their options to the ones who are “already initiated” in the remote work world.
 Check the transferable skills, achievements, motivation, and ability to solve problems and to communicate.
 With those elements, the candidate probably has the basics covered to start a remote work career.